LEADING CHAIN STORE IN LONG-TERM LOGISTICS PARTNERSHIP

 Finally, the new e-commerce platform was delivered to a challenging deadline, providing a fully operational and robust system to meet the peak online sales period.
 By focusing on long-term partnership and continuous improvement, DHL has helped the retailer protect its margins, grow online sales and maintain its competitive edge despite the turbulent market conditions.

-Partnering with DHL has optimised the customer’s supply chain, reducing costs, improving service levels and increasing the customer’s ability to meet changing market conditions.
+Partnering with DHL has optimized the customer’s supply chain, reducing costs, improving service levels and increasing the customer’s ability to meet changing market conditions.

 DHL also consolidated the Peterborough and Leeds operations with minimal disruption to store service levels, allowing the retailer to focus on its core business.